2023 Local Government Affairs Priorities

 TRANSPORTATION AND TRANSIT

-Support effective road and transit service and other infrastructure between jobs and homes – SANDAG has completed its Regional Transportation Plan update and has committed the region to a major rethinking of people and goods movement.
-The RTP is estimated to cost over $60 billion and the failed recent effort to collect signatures to put a measure on the ballot to raise the sales tax to help pay for it will put added pressure on SANDAG and transportation stakeholders to find ways to pay for these projects.
-MTS is also considering their transit service needs, which might entail a ballot measure, possibly led by external interests to avoid a 2/3rds vote requirement.
-BOMA will evaluate the plans and efforts to make sure they are balanced with fair support of both road and transit services and serve the critical connections to job centers and corridors.
-BOMA will also consider funding plans, be they public or private initiatives to make sure the benefits to the commercial real estate industry outweighs the costs.
+Support effective road and transit service and other infrastructure between jobs and homes – SANDAG is revisiting the Regional Transportation Plan, and, in light of Measure G, the sales tax measure that might have provided additional funding for implementation, failing, rethinking it’s project priorities.
+The recently adopted RTP is estimated to cost over $60 billion.
+BOMA San Diego will evaluate any new plans and funding efforts to make sure they are balanced with fair support of both road and transit services and serve the critical connections to job centers and corridors.
+BOMA San Diego will also consider funding any newly pursued funding plans, be they public or private initiatives to make sure the benefits to the commercial real estate industry outweighs the costs.

 RELATIONSHIP BUILDING/PROFILE ENHANCEMENT

-BOMA Breakfast Events – The BOMA GAC will look to re-establish breakfast events, as health guidance permits, so committee members can meet with public officials in an intimate format to discuss important issues currently impacting our members.
+BOMA Public Official Small Groups – The BOMA GAC will set occasional small group breakfasts or lunches with important public officials so board and committee members can meet with these officials in an intimate format to discuss important issues currently impacting our members.

-Business Community Partnerships – BOMA will continue to heighten its regional profile through organizations like the San Diego Regional Chamber of Commerce, NAIOP San Diego, the Building Industry Association, the San Diego Regional EDC, the Downtown San Diego Partnership, Circulate San Diego and the San Diego County Taxpayers Association and other associations that tackle regional issues currently facing the broader business community.
+Business community partnerships – BOMA San Diego will continue to heighten its regional profile through organizations like the San Diego Regional Chamber of Commerce, NAIOP San Diego, the Building Industry Association, the San Diego Regional EDC, the Downtown San Diego Partnership, Circulate San Diego and the San Diego County Taxpayers Association and other associations that tackle regional issues currently facing the broader business community.